The Unexpected Culprit That’s Killing Your Love Life

 The Journal of the American Medical Association recently reported that Americans are sitting more than ever.
 The study found that average sitting hours a day increased from 7.0 to 8.2 among adolescents and from 5.5 to 6.4 among adults.

 Sedentary behavior increases our risks for diabetes, heart disease, and some cancers.
-In many ways, our increased addition to streaming videos and digital devices has made us sitting ducks for increased health problems.
+In many ways, our increased addiction to streaming videos and digital devices has made us sitting ducks for increased health problems.

 Take a close look at your own digital and television habits.
 Are they contributing to your health and intimate life, or detracting?
 The reality is that many of us sit for hours at work.
 Then we come home and sit for hours watching programs or playing on our devices.
 Neither is likely to improve our health or love lives.